GameSalad

 GameSalad Creator is an authoring tool developed by GameSalad used by educators and non-programmers alike.
 It consists of a visual editor and a behavior-based logic system.
-GameSalad is used in over 223 schools for teaching computer science concepts, logic based thinking, and problem solving skills without all the pain of syntax.
+GameSalad is used in over 223 schools.
 GameSalad is used by consumers and creative professionals such as graphic designers, animators, and game developers for rapidly prototyping, building and self-publishing cross-platform games and interactive media.
 The application runs on both Mac OS X and Windows computers.
 Access to a Mac is required for publishing to iTunes, but all other supported publishing platforms are accessible for both Mac and Windows users.

+History

 On December 21, 2009, Macworld Expo partnered with Gendai Games, the developer of GameSalad, for the Macworld 2010 GameSalad Challenge to promote Mac and iPhone game creation before and during the Macworld 2010 conference.

 On November 20, 2010, GameSalad unveiled a new "Free to Make" model, making basic membership free to all users, including iOS publishing.
 It discontinued free memberships in 2015.

+By March 2011, over 8,500 games were created using GameSalad Creator.
+Gravonaut, a 2010 scrolling platformer, was one of thirty such games to reach the top 100 on the iTunes App Store.

 On June 11, 2012, GameSalad unveiled a Windows port of the Mac program, allowing Windows users to create games for iPhones.
 The basic concept is the same, however major changes to the layout were made and some features are as of yet unsupported.

 Between October 3, 2012 and November 27, 2012; GameSalad laid off approximately half of their staff.